cludden/benthos-kubernetes/README.md

-# benthos-kubernetes-input
+# benthos-kubernetes

+a kubernetes plugin [benthos](https://github.com/Jeffail/benthos) which includes the following components:

+**Inputs:**

-a [benthos](https://github.com/Jeffail/benthos) kubernetes input plugin that streams resource messages based on one or more configured watches.
+- `kubernetes` streams kubernetes objects for one or more configured watches

+**Outputs:**

+- `kubernetes` creates, updates, and deleted kubernetes objects
+- `kubernetes_status` writes object status to kubernetes

 ## Installing
 - with Docker